d3fc/d3fc/site/src/components/data/financial.md

     .text(JSON.stringify(data, null, 2));
 ---

 The random financial data generator component is a useful testing utility that generates data via a random walk algorithm.
-You can supply a `filter` to skips days (i.e. weekends), and change the start price, volume and date.

 ```js
 {{{example-code}}}
 ```

-N.B.
-There is a default skip weekends filter applied after the data is generated for the specified number of days.
-However the output will still contain 10 items.
+To skip weekends call the `skipWeekends` property.
+A `filter` can be supplied to skips other days, or change the start price, volume and date.

 <pre id="financial"></pre>
 <script type="text/javascript">